“Together, Saving Lives and Building Hope”

 As a trauma surgeon, I have had the privilege of working in many challenging environments, but nothing could have prepared me for the heart-wrenching experience of volunteering in Gaza.
 Over the course of nearly two weeks, I worked alongside a dedicated team of Canadian and American doctors, coordinated by the World Health Organization and Rahma Worldwide, to address the overwhelming humanitarian crisis that has gripped this region.

-During my two missions in Gaza, we operated out of two hospitals in Khan Younis, often treating victims of airstrikes suffering from trauma to their head or limbs.
-One particular incident stands out in my memory: an air raid struck a building near our hospital, and within moments, we were inundated with 15 injured children, women, and men.
-It was heartbreaking to know that we could not treat everyone, even those who still had a pulse.
+During my two missions, we operated out of two hospitals in Khan Younis, treating victims of airstrikes.
+One night, an air raid struck near our hospital and within moments we were inundated with 15 injured children, women, and men.
+It was heartbreaking that we could not treat everyone, even those with a pulse.

 Yet, amidst the suffering, there were moments of hope.
-I will never forget the eight-year-old boy who needed heart surgery after an airstrike hit his house.
-With my fellow Canadian surgeon, Dr. Amgad Elsharif, we managed to revive him and remove shrapnel from his heart—a feat that would have been challenging even in a well-equipped Canadian hospital.
-The boy's family, in their gratitude, brought us fruit juice—a rare commodity in Gaza, highlighting the severe shortages caused by the blockade.
+I will never forget the eight-year-old boy who needed heart surgery after an airstrike.
+With my colleague Dr. Amgad Elsharif, we revived him and removed shrapnel from his heart—a feat that would have been challenging even in Canada.
+His family’s gift of fruit juice—a rare commodity—reminded me of human resilience.

 Call to Action

-To my fellow Arab, Muslim, and conscientious medical professionals in Canada, it is time to break the silence.
-Silence in the face of genocide is complicity.
-I urge you to take action and demand that our professional bodies, like the Canadian Medical Association (CMA), advocate for unfettered humanitarian access to Gaza.
+To my fellow Arab, Muslim, and conscientious medical professionals in Canada: Silence in the face of genocide is complicity.
+I urge you to demand that our professional bodies, like the CMA, advocate for unfettered humanitarian access to Gaza.

 Subject: Urgent Action Required: Advocate for Humanitarian Access to Gaza